 Often, personal injury cases like car accidents or slips and falls require more than eyewitness testimony and medical and police reports.
 To craft a successful personal injury argument, your attorney will have to rely on expert witnesses to provide testimony to a jury or in preparation of your case.
-The Law Offices of Prosper Shaked understand the value and importance of expert testimony and are prepared to provide the experienced, authoritative, and convincing evidence necessary to prosecute your claim.
+Prosper Shaked Accident Injury Attorneys PA understand the value and importance of expert testimony and are prepared to provide the experienced, authoritative, and convincing evidence necessary to prosecute your claim.
 If an attorney is unwilling or unable to employ the use of expert witnesses, then you should discuss your case with another attorney.

 In some situations, a law firm might not take your case.
 It is important to understand why that occurred.
 Some larger firms will only take a case if it meets a minimum potential award amount.
 Your case may have merit, but it may not be big enough for the firm to take.
 This sometimes happens if a firm is exceptionally busy and lacks the staff or attorneys to devote to your case.
-At the Law Offices of Prosper Shaked, we value every client who walks through our doors and we do not decide the merits of a case based solely on its monetary value.
+At Prosper Shaked Accident Injury Attorneys PA, we value every client who walks through our doors and we do not decide the merits of a case based solely on its monetary value.

 Is it too Late to Seek a Second Opinion in a Florida Personal Injury Lawsuit?